 "Your mysterious friend can worry about the baby.
 If you are here in the morning I will physically throw you and your stuff out into the street so make sure you're gone."

 Judy grabbed him as he started to walk out.
 He pushed her into an armchair.
 "Cry as much as you like, Judy, I don't give a shit."
-Judy sat sobbing as Kenny left the house.
+Judy sat with tears in her eyes, devastated as Kenny left the house.

 Kenny walked across to the bar and straight away looked at Badger.
 "Are you seeing that Vivien girl today, Badger?"